-Congratulations! – you’re back home with your newborn baby!
-And hopefully you’re not short of offers of help in your postnatal period.
+Congratulations! – you’re back home with your new baby!
+And hopefully you’re not short of offers of help.
 Here are some tips for making that help work for you – and for the people offering it…

 She’s probably the first person you’ll turn to for help in the first few weeks of motherhood.